Battle of Zabadani (2015): Urban clashes and ceasefires

-U.N.-brokered agreement
+Ceasefire agreement

-On 24 September, more than 2 months after the siege began, the UN announced that an agreement between the warring parties had finally been reached after repeated mediation efforts.
-Per the agreement, the remaining entrenched rebels are to withdraw from Syrian government besieged Al-Zabadani and control of the town to the Syrian government while surrendering all weapons, save for light handguns, and withdrawing to the Idlib Province.
-Conversely, civilians (approximately 10,000 people) still remaining inside the rebel-besieged Shi'ite villages of Al-Fu'ah and Kafriya are to be evacuated.
+On 24 September 2015, more than 2 months after the battle of Zabadani began, the UN announced that an agreement between the warring parties had finally been reached after repeated mediation efforts.
+Per the agreement, the remaining entrenched rebels are to withdraw from the government-besieged Zabadani and control of the town to the Syrian government while surrendering all weapons, save for light handguns, and withdrawing to the Idlib Governorate.
+Conversely, civilians (approximately 10,000 people) still remaining inside the rebel-besieged Shia villages of Fu'ah and Kefriya are to be evacuated.
 Control of the villages would not be surrendered to the rebels; however, as approximately 4,000 pro-government troops would remain in the villages.
 The plan was expected to take 6 months to be fully implemented, during which time extended ceasefires are expected to be upheld in each respective area.
-Evacuation of wounded from both sides was expected to begin as early as 25 September.
+Evacuation of wounded from both sides was expected to begin as early as 25 September 2015.
 An additional stipulation denotes the release of 500 rebel captives from Syrian government-held prisons.
 The agreement would be overseen by the United Nations office in Damascus.

-However, SOHR reported on 26 September that a rebel fighter had been killed in a firefight with the NDF near the villages of Al-Fou’aa and Kafraya.